Literary Analysis Essay Outline - A Step By Step Guide

 “...Furthermore, Jack fears Ralph’s power over the group and Piggy’s rational thought.
 This is because he knows that both directly conflict with his thirst for absolute power...”

 Concluding sentence: The last sentence of the body paragraph that gives a final statement on the topic sentence is the concluding sentence.
-This sums up the entire discussion held in that specific paragraph.
+It sums up the entire discussion held in that specific paragraph.

-Each paragraph should be written using these elements in order to make your literary analysis essay effective and compelling.
+Each paragraph should be written using these elements to make your literary analysis essay effective and compelling.

 Literary Analysis Essay Conclusion

 The last section of the essay is the conclusion part where the writer ties all loose ends of the essay together.
-In order to write appropriate and correct concluding paragraphs, add the following information:
+To write appropriate and correct concluding paragraphs, add the following information:

 - State how your topic is related to the theme of the chosen work